 Compensation For an Operation Gone Wrong

-By Danielle Fletcher.
-Last Updated 16th August 2023.
+By Stephen Moreau.
+Last Updated 22nd January 2024.
 Welcome to our guide, which answers the question of ‘I was harmed by an operation gone wrong, could I claim compensation?”

 We trust doctors, surgeons and medical professionals with our health and wellbeing, but things don’t always go to plan.
 If you’ve been harmed by an operation gone wrong, you may be able to make a claim for compensation.